Arthur-PI/Location/README.md

 `DATABASE_URL=mysql://db_user:db_password@127.0.0.1:3306/location?serverVersion=5.7`
 You need to change **db_user**, **db_password** and the serverVersion **5.7** according to your PhpMyAdmin.

-## Now setup your symfony server and database
+## Now setup your symfony database FOR THE FIRST TIME

 Now run this command to start the symfony server `symfony server:start`
 Open a new terminal and run `php .\bin\console doctrine:database:create`